January 12, 2021

 In April of 2016, the tenants above me in 12L bought their teenage son a full drum kit which he practiced sometimes until 9pm.
 There was no place to go in my apartment and not hear the drumming and called police on numerous occasions.
 I also wrote to the neighbors and then-building manager, Adam Goldblatt, but nothing was done.
 Having and playing drums was a violation of the lease and it was Jane’s responsibility to mitigate the situation to maintain habitability.
 I had an attorney call Adam Goldblatt but his calls were never returned.
 So I had to also deal with the drumming for another couple years (B-18) as I was not interested in experiencing additional emotional toll of a lawsuit.

 In June of 2016 I finally filed a complaint on my unit’s plumbing through the automated city service line, 311, and an inspector of Polish decent with badge #2686 came by on June 21, 2016 and found no violation in my unit (B-9).
-His demeanor was so peculiarly distant leaving me feeling Inspector #2686 was working for Jane.
+His demeanor was so peculiarly distant leaving me feeling he was working for Jane.
 And perhaps I was right.
-I filed another complaint and subsequent inspectors, badge numbers 2679, 2689 and 2695 all found plumbing code violations under my sink (B-10,11,12).
+I rejected his findings and filed another complaint where subsequent inspectors, badge numbers 2679, 2689 and 2695 all found plumbing code violations under my sink (B-10,11,12).
 I reported the violation several times because Jane never fixed the problem, only paying the fine.
 I later found out there is no law requiring her to bring anything up to code so I would’ve had to sue Jane in Housing Court in order to do so.
 (Evidence Appendices A - F)

 I contacted DOB commissioner, Melanie LaRocca, to find out why a policy exists on the books that helps landlords illegally renovate apartments, but she never returned my calls.
 I am still interested to know when this policy was enacted and by whom, and for whom.
 Are the Goldmans the only landlords who know how to not only defy the legal work permit process but also when caught, get the DOB to look the other way?